Joseph Flach & SonsThe Business of Scottish Gin.

 Published: 11th July 2019

 In our popular Beautiful Botanicals series, we feature some of the many botanicals that can be found in Scottish Gin, such as Tonka Bean, Sea Kelp, Pink Peppercorn, Birch Sap, Cacao Nibs and Icelandic Moss.
 Thanks to Mother Nature, the range of botanicals available and opportunity to innovate is almost endless when you consider potential flavour combinations.
 We’re fortunate that Scotland is a natural larder of botanicals for the gin makers to roam and forage from.
 However, most of the traditional botanicals that go into making gin, such as angelica root, orris root, grains of paradise, coriander and even the vast majority of juniper, don’t come from Scotland.
 So how do the gin makers get their hands on these key raw ingredients, sourced from all around the world?
-We talked to Antony Benton from Joseph Flach & Sons, a trusted global supplier of botanicals about precisely that.
+We talked to Anthony Benton from Joseph Flach & Sons, a trusted global supplier of botanicals about precisely that.

 What’s your name and what do you do?

-Antony Benton, Managing Director, Joseph Flach & Sons Ltd (JFS).
+Anthony Benton, Managing Director, Joseph Flach & Sons Ltd (JFS).
 The business was founded in 1882 and we are international traders in botanicals.
 We import them, wholesale them in the UK and export them around the world.
 Currently around 50% of our sales are overseas.

 Tell us about Joseph Flach & Sons (JFS).